orbeon/orbeon-forms-doc/form-builder/undo-redo.md

 When hovering over the icons, a tooltip tells you which operation is undone or redone.

 You can undo most operations which change important aspects of the form:

+## Keyboard shortcuts

+[SINCE Orbeon Forms 2020.1]

+You can use the following keyboard shortcuts:

+macOS:

+- `⌘-Z`: undo the last operation
+- `⌘-⇧-Z`: redo the last operation

+All operating systems:

+- `⌃-Z`: undo the last operation
+- `⌃-Y`: redo the last operation

 ## Supported undo/redo actions